Beautiful Trouble: A Conversation on Activism, Art and Buddhism with Suzanne Lacy and Jodie EvansOct 27 | 3:30 pm - 5:30 pm

 University of Victoria, Hickman Building, 105 Lecture Theatre

-In her various roles as a producer and global activist, Jodie Evans has had the opportunity to work with His Holiness the 14th Dalai Lama, and the Zen master, Thich Naht Hahn, who advocated for a notion of engaged Buddhism during the Vietnam War.
+In her various roles as a producer and global activist, Jodie Evans, author, activist and co-director of CODEPINK (Los Angeles), has had the opportunity to work with His Holiness the 14th Dalai Lama, and the Zen master, Thich Naht Hahn, who advocated for a notion of engaged Buddhism during the Vietnam War.
 As Evans states, “Can you be a Buddhist and not be an activist?
-Art is activism in the same way…(it) invites us see differently which breaks us out of the shackles of the status quo, isn’t that activism?”
+Art is activism in the same way…[it] invites us see differently which breaks us out of the shackles of the status quo, isn’t that activism?”

 Jodie Evans is a co-founder of CODEPINK, a worldwide network committed to working for peace and social justice that began in 2002 as a grassroots effort to prevent the US war on Iraq.